 • Fields: Fields are the parts of a table that define the entity’s characteristics.
 In the database that the ERD models, attributes are commonly thought of as rows.

-– Foreign Key: is produced when data attributes have one too many relationships with other entities.
+– A foreign key is produced when data attributes have one too many relationships with other entities.

 After finalizing the entities, think about the qualities you’ll need to characterize each entity.
 The details of the various entities outlined in a conceptual ER diagram are supplied as attributes.
-Characteristics of an entity, a many-to-many relationship, or a one-to-one relationship are all examples of attributes.
+All of these are examples of attributes.
 Multivalued attributes can be assigned to several values.

 - Step 4: Describe the relationships (cardinality) between entities and attributes

-To plot relationships between the ERD you will need the entities, their attributes, and relationships.
-You will base the data structure from the evaluated information to have the exact Entity Relationship Diagram.
+To plot relationships between the ERD, you will need the entities, their attributes, and relationships.
+You will base the data structure on the evaluated information to have the exact entity relationship diagram.

 You need to know the diagrams used to design and develop the Student Enrollment System.
-That is to help you create a fully-functional system with the use of ER Diagram.
+That is to help you create a fully functional system with the use of the ER Diagram.
 Creating it will help you perceive the back end of the software.
 This will hold all the data that’ll enter and exit the system.